hoche/icbd/README.md

 # icbd - The ICB Server

+_**NOTE: As of 1 Dec 2019, the current version on HEAD (with pktserv instead of murgil) is known to be broken.
+Fixes are pending.
+The last known-working version is 1.2d.**_

 ICB (Internet Citizen's Band) is a renaming of Sean Casey's original ForumNet (or fn) program.
 Much of the code here-in is Sean's, though considerable bug-fixing and extensions have been made over the